 Coco Chanel once said that fashion fades and only style remain the same.
-I agree with her statement wholeheartedly which is why I’m not going to offend your intelligence and good taste, which you clearly possess if you are reading It’s Beyond My Control and tell you about new trends, what you should or shouldn’t be buying this season.
-You have to find your own style, which isn’t always as easy as it sounds and sometimes takes years to refine but once you get there you will be able to filter really fast through the season’s new looks and disregard completely what’s not relevant to you personally; only take what will help to distil your style.
+I agree with her statement wholeheartedly.
+And this is why, I’m not going to offend your intelligence and good taste and tell you about new trends, and what you should or shouldn’t be buying this season.
+You have to find your own style, which isn’t always as easy as it sounds.
+And sometimes it takes years to refine it, but once you get there you will be able to filter really fast through the season’s new looks and disregard completely what’s not relevant to you personally.
+Only take what will help to distil your style.

 The 70s look

 Personally, I’m a huge fan and aficionado of vintage couture, the golden age of Hollywood and everything that’s very theatrical but I do have those rare moments of pure minimalism.

 As of 2022, 95% of my wardrobe consists of clothes and accessories from the 1930s and the 1940s, but I also own a few vintage-inspired clothes.
 Silk blouses with pussy-bows and wide-leg, high waist trousers, think Bianca Jagger in the 70s, and that’s what my “look of the day” is about.

 I’ve recently discovered in one of my suitcases a pair of black wide-leg Biba trousers, which I remember having spent a fortune on before I found out about the Biba sale, though it was definitely worth the investment.

 The History of Biba